discreetlogcontracts/dlcspecs/Messaging.md

 `announcement_public_key || attestation_public_key || oracle_name || oracle_description`
 using the tag `oraclekeys/v0`.

+#### Rationale

+Separate public keys are required for announcement and attestation because the attestation scheme used in the current DLC spec reduces the security of non-attestation Schnorr signatures issued by the attestation keys and hence a separate announcement key is required.

+Proof-of-knowledge signatures are used to force the two keys to authenticate each other as well as the rest of the data in the `oracle_keys` message.

+#### Requirements

+A node

+* SHOULD save this information in persistent storage.
+* MUST reject if `announcement_public_key == attestation_public_key`.

 ### The `oracle_announcement` Type

 This type contains an `oracle_event` and a signature certifying its origination.